yasen-petrov/axway-open-docs/content/en/docs/apim_policydev/apigw_oauth/authz_server_filters.md

 Configure the following fields:

 **Login Form**:
 Enter the full path to the HTML form that the resource owner can use to log in.
 Defaults to the value `${environment.VDISTDIR}/samples/oauth/templates/login.html`.
+The `login.html` file can be modified to meet your needs.
+The sample form contains fields for username, password, and a `continue` path to redirect the user to the authorization flow following a successful login.
+The default behavior of this form is to post to the `/oauth/login` path.

 **Authorization Form**:
 Enter the full path to the HTML form that the resource owner can use to grant (allow or deny) client application access to the resources.
 Defaults to the value `${environment.VDISTDIR}/samples/oauth/templates/requestAccess.html`.